thatguycodes/nx-enterprise/docs/ARCHITECTURE.md

 **Consequences**:
 - Learning curve for RSC and App Router paradigms
 - Some third-party libraries may not be compatible
-- Migration path from older Next.js versions

-### ADR-006: Figma as Single Source of Truth for Tokens
+### ADR-006: Figma as Single Source of Truth for Tokens (Planned)

 **Decision**: Use Figma (via REST API) as the authoritative source for design tokens, with on-demand automated sync to repository.

 **Context**: Need to close the designer-developer gap for token management while maintaining version control and automated deployments.

+**Status**: Planned.
+Tokens are currently maintained as source-controlled JSON files.

 **Rationale**:
 - **Designer Workflow**: Designers work in Figma natively without context switching